And I'm going to be telling him, you got to end this war.

 Indeed, indeed.

-I mean, he's the third highest ranked judo exponent in the world, and as a result, the ideology might I think um yeah, the psyche is totally different.
+I mean, he's the third highest ranked judo exponent in the world.

-Um, because yeah, yeah, it's it's gonna be a bad outcome unless they fully understand how a judoka manipulates their opponent's massive momentum against them, like they do not.
+And I'm just hoping there's somebody on our side that's looking at that because, yeah, yeah, it's going to be a bad outcome unless they fully understand how a judoka manipulates their opponent's massive momentum against them.

-He will get a full if he has I'm sure he's already had it.
+He will get a full if he has, I'm sure he's already had it.

-And if he were to follow in the Biden path and call him every name in the book, then he's not going to get the guy to sit down and at least discuss the possibility of a ceasefire slash eventual peace.
+And if he were to follow in the Biden path and call him every name in the book, then he's not going to get the guy to sit down and at least discuss the possibility of a ceasefire/slash eventual peace.

 There's not going to be any perfect solution.